En Coda Film: Winner of Four Categories in Prague's International Film Festival Sound Awards

 CLICK HERE to watch the film, you can rent or buy it.

-As a side note - The En`coda Film is to be confused with the 'yet to be released' documentary Does Sound Heal.
+As a side note - The En Coda Film is not to be confused with the 'yet to be released' documentary Does Sound Heal.

 So a lot more exciting announcements to come.